-Supplier shall prohibit harassment based on race, color, religion, age, sex, national origin, handicap, disability, sexual orientation, gender stereotyping, gender identity or expression, genetic information, ancestry, pregnancy, veteran status, citizenship or any other legally protected status.
-Suppliers must commit to providing a work environment free from unlawful harassment and discrimination.
+Supplier shall prohibit any harassment based on race, color, religion, age, sex, national origin, handicap, disability, sexual orientation, gender stereotyping, gender identity or expression, genetic information, ancestry, pregnancy, veteran status, citizenship or any other legally protected status.

-The creation of an intimidating, hostile, or offensive working environment may include such actions as persistent comments on sexual preferences, gender identity or expression, or the display of obscene or sexually oriented images, comments, jokes, and slurs.
-Suppliers will further not permit physical coercion, verbal abuse, corporal punishment, inhumane treatment, bullying and threats of physical violence.
+The creation of an intimidating, hostile, or offensive working environment may include such actions as persistent comments on sexual preferences or the display of obscene or sexually oriented images.